The Yorkshire Dales is a living landscape that has inspired millions of people.

 Set over 841 square miles, its people, landscape and wildlife are as iconic as any in the world.

-The glaciated three peaks of Ingleborough, Whernside and Pen-Ghent, Malham Cove and Gaping Gill are internationally recognised while the fellsides and hidden dales are home to vibrant communities that have traditional and social values at their heart.
+The glaciated three peaks of Ingleborough, Whernside and Pen-y-ghent and the stunning Malham Cove and Gaping Gill are internationally recognised, while the fellsides and valley bottoms are home to vibrant communities that have traditional and social values at their heart.

 People still have an influence on that today.
 At YDMT we have helped to plant 1.5 million trees to transform broadleaf cover across the national park.
 The wildflower meadows that were once prevalent in this area are being restored, and we have helped bring more than 700 hectares of them back from the brink.

 We love the Dales and our work helps to enhance every facet of life here.
 Find out about What we do at YDMT to look after this special place, it's people, landscape and wildlife.